Hipkins responds as criticism mounts around pregnant Kiwi journalist

 Hipkins says "there is a place in MIQ for people with special circumstances like Ms Bellis", with more options being provided to assist her with her emergency MIQ application.

-However, only about 13 per cent of applications - 29 - involving pregnancies were approved since June last year, compared with about 60 per cent of emergency applications overall.
+However, only about 13 per cent of applications - 29 - involving pregnancies were successful since June last year (118 were deemed incomplete or withdrawn by the applicant), compared to a 60 per cent success rate among emergency applications overall.

 And a lawyer who has represented dozens of people in similar situations pro bono says rejections are often overturned only once legal and/or media pressure was applied, raising questions about how fair the process is.